wwits220/Kaggle_Titanic/README.md

 # Kaggle_Titanic
-My attempt to solve Titanic competition
+A simple way to solve task (but maybe not really effective :( )